apache/trafficserver/doc/developer-guide/design-documents/reloading-plugins.en.rst

 1. The mechanism of the plugin reload should be transparent to the plugin developers, plugin developers should be concerned only with properly initializing and cleaning up after the plugin and its instances.

-2. With the current traffic server implementation new version plugin (re)load is only triggered by a configuration (re)load hence naturally the configuration should be always coupled with the set of plugins it loaded.
+2. With the current |TS| implementation new version plugin (re)load is only triggered by a configuration (re)load hence naturally the configuration should be always coupled with the set of plugins it loaded.

-3. Due to its asynchronouse nature traffic server should allow running different newer and older versions of the same plugin at the same time.
+3. Due to its asynchronous nature, |TS| should allow running different newer and older versions of the same plugin at the same time.

-4. Old plugin versions should be unloaded after the traffic server process no longer needs them after reload.
+4. Old plugin versions should be unloaded after the |TS| process no longer needs them after reload.

 5. Running different versions of the configuration and plugin versions at the same time requires maintaining a "current active set" to be used by new transactions, new continuations, etc. and also multiple "previous inactive" sets as well.